masterzorag/ec_ocl/README.md

 * Status:

-test program executes 8 workitems in 2 groups, read and store, exist mainly for execution debugging from the kernel itself host program compiles test.cl kernel, allocate and do memory transfers using _constant and _local address spaces. test.cl kernel execute mostly the needed functions, some are missing; writes on _local address space, read from _constant and then exports to _global
+test program executes 8 workitems in 2 groups, read and store, exist mainly for execution debugging from the kernel itself<br />
+host program compiles test.cl kernel, allocate and do memory transfers using _constant and _local address spaces.<br />
+test.cl kernel execute mostly the needed functions, some are missing; writes on _local address space, read from _constant and then exports to _global<br />
 <pre>
 cl_1 # ./demo test.cl point_mul
 Check OpenCL environtment